French Indochina: Return of the French and early conflicts

-After persuading Emperor Bảo Đại to abdicate in his favour, on 2 September 1945, Ho Chi Minh declared independence for the Democratic Republic of Vietnam.
+After persuading Emperor Bảo Đại to abdicate in his favour, on 2 September 1945, Ho Chi Minh illegally declared independence for the so-called Democratic Republic of Vietnam.
 The Viet Minh tried to negotiate with the French in order to gain independence, but the Ho–Sainteny Agreement and Fontainebleau Agreements of 1946 failed to produce a satisfactory, lasting solution.

 After the close of hostilities in WWII, 200,000 Chinese troops under General Lu Han sent by Chiang Kai-shek entered French Indochina north of the 16th parallel to accept the surrender of Japanese occupying forces, and remained there until 1946.
 This was in accordance with the instructions made by General Douglas MacArthur in General Order No. 1, of 2 September 1945.
 Working with the VNQDĐ (broadly the Vietnamese equivalent of the Chinese Kuomintang), to increase their influence in Indochina and put pressure on their opponents.

 Chiang Kai-shek threatened the French with war in response to manoeuvering by the French and Ho Chi Minh against each other, forcing them to come to a peace agreement.
 In February 1946 he forced the French to surrender all of their concessions in China and renounce their extraterritorial privileges in exchange for withdrawing from northern Indochina and allowing French troops to reoccupy the region starting in March 1946.

 General Lu Han's 200,000 Chinese soldiers occupied north Vietnam starting August 1945.
 90,000 arrived by October, the 62nd army came on 26 September to Nam Dinh and Haiphong.
 Lang Son and Cao Bang were occupied by the Guangxi 62nd army corps and the Red River region and Lai Cai were occupied by a column from Yunnan.
 Vietnamese VNQDD fighters accompanied the Chinese soldiers.
 Ho Chi Minh ordered his DRV administration to set quotas for rice to give to the Chinese soldiers and rice was sold in Chinese currency in the Red River delta.
 Lu Han occupied the French governor general's palace after ejecting the French staff under Sainteny.
 Chinese soldiers occupied French Indochina north of the 16th parallel while the British under the South-East Asia Command of Lord Mountbatten occupied the south.
-Vietnamese civilians were robbed, raped and killed by French soldiers in Saigon when they came back in August 1945.
+Vietnamese civilians were robbed, raped and killed in Saigon in August 1945.